-Independence Day speech: Self-reliance must become India's mantra, says PM Modi
+I-Day speech: Coronavirus not a big enough hurdle to hamper self-reliant India’s growth, says Modi

 7.39 am: The prime minister salutes the country’s security forces and freedom fighters.

-7.37 am: PM opens his speech by wishing the people.
+7.37 am: Modi opens his speech by wishing people on Independence Day.

 7.33 am: Modi unfurls the national flag.